 Cracks do indeed lower the value of a home, but not all to the same extent.
 Minor cracks may prove negligible, while deeper ones may indicate more serious problems.

 In this article, the professionals at Foundation Crack Expert explain how cracks affect the value of a house.

-Not all cracks have the same impact on a home’s value
+Not all cracks have the same impact

-Repairing cracks before selling: a lucrative choice
+Repairing cracks before selling: a cost-effective choice

 A home that needs repair work tends to be less attractive to buyers.
 Most would rather pay a higher price for a house in good condition and peace of mind.

 That being said, some will buy a house with cracks to take advantage of its lower cost.
 If the cracks are benign, they might not even need to be repaired, making the house a very worthwhile purchase.
 Whether you’re a buyer or a seller, a foundation crack expert can help you determine what type of crack you’re dealing with.